Glenn Champ Memorial Scholarship Information

 - Applicants must be enrolled full-time at Kaskaskia College.

-- Student may enroll in any course of study so long as he/she is working toward a degree or certificate.
+- A student may enroll in any course of study so long as he/she is working toward a degree or certificate.

-- Recipient must have a GPA of 2.5 or better, on a 4.0 scale.
+- Recipients must have a GPA of 2.5 or better, on a 4.0 scale.

-- Financial need will be a factor of consideration.
+- Financial needs will be a factor of consideration.

 - Participation in extra- curricular activities will be favorably considered.

-- This scholarship is for $1,000 ($500 awarded in the fall and $500 in the spring semesters) and will be credited to the recipient's account at Kaskaskia College and is restricted to tuition, fees, books and course related supplies purchased through the Kaskaskia College Bookstore, and childcare provided by the Kaskaskia College Children's Learning Center.
+- Depending on the funds that are available, scholarship amounts will vary between $500 and $1,000 (1/2 awarded in the fall and 1/2 in the spring semesters) and will be credited to the recipient's account at Kaskaskia College and is restricted to tuition, fees, books and course related supplies purchased through the Kaskaskia College Bookstore, and childcare provided by the Kaskaskia College Children's Learning Center.

 History of the Glenn Champ Scholarship